 Real estate money rigging the system against Californians

-These three organizations with key allies have funneled over $157.3 million dollars through nearly three dozen political action and independent expenditure committees from January 1, 2020 to September 19, 2020 to keep voters from breaking their stranglehold on California politics and politicians.
+In 2020, CAA and their key allies funneled over $157.3 million dollars through nearly three dozen political action and independent expenditure committees from January 1, 2020 to September 19, 2020 to keep voters from breaking their stranglehold on California politics and the politicians that do their bidding.

 $157,300,000